 The senior tutor is an academic in your department/school who provides additional support if you need it.
 Your personal tutor may ask you to see the senior tutor if you have issues that are likely to signiﬁcantly affect progress with your studies without targeted support, help, and guidance.
 The senior tutor takes the lead on personal tutoring in their department/school, supports personal tutors and will be knowledgeable about alternative sources of support.

 As the person overseeing personal tutoring in your department/school, you may wish to see the senior tutor if you have an issue with the provision of academic support or feel that you need to change your personal tutor for any reason.

 Not all students feel comfortable discussing things that might have an impact on their studies with academic staff who are teaching them or assessing their work.
 If you feel you can’t approach a member of the academic staff, a member of your department/school’s administrative team will be designated as an alternative, conﬁdential source of advice.
 Please remember that all members of University staff are committed to supporting you and helping ensure your studies are successful.

 I don’t get on with my personal tutor –what should I do?

-A small number of students will genuinely ﬁnd they cannot get on with their personal tutor, or that their personal tutor cannot provide the support they need academically.
+Through no fault on either side, a small number of students will ﬁnd they cannot get on with their personal tutor.
 If this is the case, approach the senior tutor in your department/school, who will deal with the situation sensitively whilst ensuring you receive the support you need.

 There’s an issue I don’t want to discuss with my personal tutor – where can I go?